CSS-Electronics/canedge-grafana-backend/README.md

 - In `Configuration/Plugins` install `SimpleJson` and `TrackMap` (log out and in again)
 - In `Configuration/DataSources` select `Add datasource` and `SimpleJson` and set it as the 'default'
 - Replace your datasource URL with the `http://[IP]:[port]` endpoint and click `Save & test`
+- In `Dashboards/Browse` click `Import` and load the `dashboard-template-sample-data.json` from this repo

 You should now see the sample data visualized in your imported dashboard.
 In the AWS EC2 console you can press `ctrl + B` then `D` to de-attach from the session, allowing it to run even when you close the GUI console.